Brenda Perry

 Brenda Perry MNZM (born 4 October 1957) is a New Zealand former professional tennis player.

 Biography

 While competing on tour, Perry attained the top New Zealand ranking and represented her country in six Federation Cup ties, between 1978 and 1980.
 She registered Federation Cup wins over Wendy Barlow, Lee Duk-hee and Alejandra Vallejo.
 One of her losses came against Chris Evert in Berlin in 1980, where she had to forfeit to the American in the second set due to an ankle injury.

 Her best performance in a grand slam tournament was a third round appearance in women's doubles at the 1979 Wimbledon Championships, partnering Wendy Gilchrist.

 In the 2012 Queen's Birthday and Diamond Jubilee Honours, Perry was appointed a Member of the New Zealand Order of Merit, for services to women's tennis.
-Since 2019 she has been the Co-Tournament Director of the Wuhan Open.
+In 2019, she was named the tournament co-director of the Wuhan Open.